cheesesamwich/Glide/README.md

 #### Vencord Installation

-To get 3AM on Vencord:
+To get Glide on Vencord:

 1. Follow the [vencord plugin guide](https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md) if you havent already.
 2. Download the index.tsx file from the 3AM repository and drag it into `Vencord\Vencord\src\userplugins\Glide`.